 In 2019, it was estimated that of the over 17 million mobile citizens in the EU, almost 14 million were eligible to vote (over 3% of the total EU voting population).
 Yet, turnout rates and the number of mobile EU citizens standing as candidates continue to be lower than comparable groups on a national level, and they still face difficulties in exercising their electoral rights.
 This indicates that there are issues for mobile EU citizens in fully exercising their electoral rights.
 If they cannot fully access their democratic rights, the result may be a "representation gap", in which their views are systematically less represented than those of other EU citizens.

 The issue of voting rights in national elections for mobile EU citizens is a long-standing one.
-Some Member States such as Italy and France encourage their diaspora to vote in national elections from abroad and even elect MPs to represent constituencies of their citizens living outside the national territory.
+Some Member States such as Italy and France encourage their diaspora to vote in national elections from abroad and even elect MPs to represent the constituencies of their citizens living outside the national territory.

 This session will bring together local and regional authorities, NGOs, researchers and experts from the European Commission to discuss best practices and present successful projects that have been implemented to support the participation and inclusion of mobile EU citizens at local level, with the focus on the older generation.
-It will also provide policy-makers in local, regional, national and EU levels with recommendations aimed at promoting the inclusion of EU mobile citizens, active citizenship and democratic participation.
+It will also provide policy-makers on local, regional, national and EU levels with recommendations aimed at promoting the inclusion of EU mobile citizens, active citizenship and democratic participation.